seacgroup/GalleryDivision.js/README.md

 GalleryDivision.js
 ==================

-* Sorry folks, this currently only works in Google chrome, Safari and Opera.
+* Sorry folks, this currently only works in Google chrome, Mozilla Firefox, Safari and Opera.
 I will make it cross browser compatible when I have a little time, probably within the next week.

 Gallery Division Demonstration